Anishgiri01/Quantum_Computing_Projects/README.md

 # Quantum_Computing

-This repo consists of quantum computing projects by Anish Giri done for fun.
+This repo consists of quantum computing projects by Anish Giri, a Physics & CS student at Vanderbilt University.